Oklahoma vs. TCU NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Oklahoma and its opponents have combined to put up more than 65.5 points in four of six games this season.
+- Oklahoma and its opponents have gone over the current 65-point total in four of six games (66.7%) this season.

-- TCU's games have gone over 65.5 points in three of four chances this season.
+- TCU has combined with its opponents to score more than 65 points in three of four games this season.

-- Saturday's over/under is 14.1 points lower than the two team's combined 79.6 points per game average.

-- The 51.8 combined points per game that these two squads have allowed this season are 13.7 fewer than the 65.5 total in this contest.
+- The combined points per game average of the two teams, 79.6, is 14.6 points more than Saturday's over/under.

+- This contest's total is 13.2 points above the 51.8 these two squads combine to allow per game this season.

-- The average total in Sooners games this season is 62, 3.5 points fewer than Saturday's total of 65.5 .
+- Sooners games have an average total of 62 points this season, three fewer than Saturday's over/under.

-- In 2021, games involving the Horned Frogs have averaged a total of 59.5 points, six fewer than this game's set over/under.
+- The 59.5 PPG average total in Horned Frogs games this season is 5.5 points fewer than this game's over/under.

 Oklahoma Stats and Trends

-- Thus far this season Oklahoma has two wins against the spread.

-- The Sooners have been favored by 11.5 points or more five times this season and covered the spread in one of them.
+- The Sooners have covered the spread once this season when favored by 13.5 points or more (in four chances).

-- Oklahoma's games this year have hit the over on four of six set point totals (66.7%).
+- Oklahoma's games this year have hit the over four times in six opportunities (66.7%).

-- Oklahoma is 2-2 against the spread and 4-0 overall this season when the team records more than 28 points.
+- Oklahoma is 2-2 against the spread and 4-0 overall this season when the team puts up more than 28 points.

-- In games that Oklahoma churns out over 429.2 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Oklahoma amasses over 429.2 yards, the team is 2-1 against the spread and 3-0 overall.

-- This year, the Sooners have six turnovers, one fewer than the Horned Frogs have takeaways (7).
+- The Sooners have turned the ball over six times this season, one fewer than the Horned Frogs have forced (7).

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.